 Finding the Source of Low Water Pressure

 Low water pressure can do more than ruin your shower experience - it can also indicate a deeper issue within your plumbing.
-Read on as David Gray explores the four biggest reasons for low water pressure in your home.
+Read on as David Gray explores the three biggest reasons for low water pressure in your home.

 How to Find the Source of Low Water Pressure

 One of the most frustrating issues in home plumbing is low water pressure.
 From ruining your shower experience to making dishwashing nearly impossible, no one wants to deal with the inconvenience of poor pressure.
 Unfortunately, low water pressure often signals a deeper issue.
-Here are four of the most common reasons for low water pressure in your home:
+Here are three of the most common reasons for low water pressure in your home:

 - There is a leak in the plumbing.
 If you have pipes that are cracked or damaged, water may be escaping and causing you to lose water pressure.
 The damage can be repaired in some circumstances.
 But, depending on the damage, you may have to completely replace the pipes involved.
 While this can be a costly project, not only will your water pressure increase, but you will also benefit from a lower water bill.